 - How long do the treatment effects of hormone therapy last?

-- If hormone therapy stops working, are there other treatment options besides chemotherapy?
+- If my hormone therapy has stopped working, are there other treatment options?

 - Should we add a medical oncologist to my treatment team to gain an additional perspective on treating my disease?